 used to denote the conversion of vapour to solid.

-a) Deposition is the term used to denote the conversion of vapour to solid.
+a) A deposition is the term used to denote the conversion of vapour to solid.

-b) The amount of heat energy released or absorbed when a solid changes to liquid at atmospheric pressure at its melting point is known as the latent heat of fusion.
+b) The amount of heat energy released or absorbed when a solid change to liquid at atmospheric pressure at its melting point is known as the latent heat of fusion.

 Long Answer Questions